saas-0326/n26-code-challenge/readme.md

 * Run the second (or later) instance with a different port and specifying not to create a new space (will connect to the one created on the first instance):

     $ java -Dserver.port=8080 -jar target/statistics-api-0.0.1-SNAPSHOT.jar

     $ java -Dserver.port=8090 -Dstatistics.space.create=false -jar target/statistics-api-0.0.1-SNAPSHOT.jar

 ### Local Maven Repository ###

 Since Giga Spaces dependencies are not publicly available in a maven repository (like maven central) and it has a huge importance in this project's solution, it was necessary to install the required dependencies in a local repository and thus, add it to the source code repository.

-If there is a problem building or deploying the project due to Giga Spaces dependencies not being found, please run the following 2 commands and it will install both dependencies on the local repository:
+If there is a problem building or deploying the project due to Giga Spaces dependencies not being found, please copy the libraries in "repo" folder to the maven repository or run the following 2 commands and it will install both dependencies on the local repository:

     mvn org.apache.maven.plugins:maven-install-plugin:2.5.1:install-file \
     -Dfile=repo/com/gigaspaces/gs-openspaces/10.2.1-14000-RELEASE/gs-openspaces-10.2.1-14000-RELEASE.jar \